Lu-Die-Milchkuh/Arduino-Uno-without-IDE-A-Guide/README.md

 # Configuration

-To  be able to flash our code later to our Arduino,we need to know which port belongs to it.
+To  be able to flash our code later to our Arduino, we need to know which port belongs to it.
 Furthermore we need to enable read/write permission on that port.

 ***Note: Plug in your Arduino to your PC via USB before you proceed!***
 - **Find out what port to use:**